 Key changes to renters' rights

-The team behind the Shelter Legal website share their top ten changes to look out for when the Renters' Rights Act comes into force from Spring 2026.
+The team behind the Shelter Legal website share their top ten changes to look out for now the Renters' Rights Act is in force.

 10. Restriction on rent in advance

-Private landlords will be able to ask for a maximum of one months’ rent in advance.
+Private landlords can ask for a maximum of one months’ rent in advance for new tenancies.

-The Tenant Fees Act 2019 will be amended to prohibit demands for more rent.
+The Tenant Fees Act 2019 is amended to prohibit demands for more rent.
 The landlord cannot even accept a tenant's offer to pay more rent in advance.

 Landlords and tenants can agree between them to pay rent in advance once the tenancy has started.
 This is an informal agreement that cannot be enforced in court if the tenant does not keep to it.